asonna/super-rental-javascript/README.md

-$ ember install emberfire - adds emberfire to package.json, firebase to bower.json, and create a new application adapter:
+* $ ember install emberfire - adds emberfire to package.json, firebase to bower.json, and create a new application adapter:
-$ touch rentals.json - in the root directory, add the seed data(databases are always plural) import database.json into the firebase database access rules in the firebase console and add permission to read and write update the model hook in index.js(the route handler) to use the firebase database
+* $ touch rentals.json - in the root directory, add the seed data(databases are always plural)
+* import database.json into the firebase database
+* access rules in the firebase console and add permission to read and write
+* update the model hook in index.js(the route handler) to use the firebase database
-$ ember g component rental-tile
+* $ ember g component rental-tile - generate a new component
+* change index.hbs each loop to use the rental-tile component
+* add code to display rental information in rental-tile.hbs
+* add code to display or hide images in rental-tile.hbs, add the required code to make it work into rental-tile.js
+* add button to destroy rental to dental-tile.hbs, which tells dental-tile.js to send an action up to the template(index.hbs)
+* pass the delete/destroy action along from the template(index.hbs) to the route handler(index.js) (add destroyRental="destroyRental" to the component link in index.hbs)
+* destroy the record in index.js